Lights, Camera, Sherlock: Part Four

 Another really interesting take on Sherlock was provided by Christopher Plummer in Murder by Decree, (1979).
 His Watson was James Mason and, although noticeably older than the detective, the two men formed a warm and believable relationship This has made this movie a favourite with fans of Holmes rather than the controversial nature of the plot, which takes us back to Jack the Ripper territory.

 Between 1979 and 1983 Soviet TV screened a series of Holmes films each based on Doyle’s original stories.
-Produced by Lenfilm, all the episodes featured Vassily Livanov as Holmes and Vitaly Salomin as Watson.
+Produced by Lenfilm, all the episodes featured Vassily Livanov as Holmes and Vitaly Solomin as Watson.
 The leading actors were chosen for the Englishness of their appearance and for their compatibility with the Paget drawings.
-Similarly, the adaptation remained very close to the original plots, but tended to include a great deal of humour.
+Similarly, the adaptation remained very close to the original plots but tended to include a great deal of humour.

 In 1984 we had the Spielberg movie, Young Sherlock Holmes, which described itself as an ‘affectionate speculation’ and offered an alternative version of Watson’s first introduction to Holmes when he joins the same public school.

-The real bonus of the film is the performance of 18 year old Nicholas Rowe as the embryonic detective.
+The real bonus of the film is the performance of 18-year-old Nicholas Rowe as the embryonic detective.
 As he matures through the course of the action, acquiring a curly pipe and a deerstalker hat along the way, he presents the convincing image of a bright, precocious teenage Sherlock.
-14 year old Alan Cox is a rather surly and unadventurous Watson.
+14-year-old Alan Cox is a rather surly and unadventurous Watson.

 In the 1980s, Jeremy Brett became Sherlock Holmes.
 No actor before him had so many of the attributes that coincided with the character created by Arthur Conan Doyle.
 As Michael Cox, producer of the Granda TV series in which Brett appeared, observed: ‘he had the voice, the actor’s intelligence, the presence, the physique, the ability to jump over furniture, be convincing in a disguise, handle the horses and whatever else that may be required’.
-The casting of Brett was inspired: it was a magical yoking of star to vehicle – a combination which enriched each element, and ultimately elevated and illuminated both.
+The casting of Brett was inspired: it was a magical yoking of the star to the vehicle – a combination which enriched each element, and ultimately elevated and illuminated both.
 Brett became Holmes for millions of fans all around the world.
 Brett had two excellent but disparate Watsons: David Burke giving us a sensitive and at times a jovial version while Edward Hardwicke was quietly authoritative, displaying a strong sense of loyalty and tolerance.
-Actually a blend of the two would have made the perfect Watson.
+Actually, a blend of the two would have made the perfect Watson.

 Mention must also be made of Granada’s Moriarty played with chilling canonical fidelity – even to the reptilian swaying of the head – by Eric Porter: a Paget drawing come to life.

 As the 21st century dawned, the fascination with the super sleuth of Baker Street was still rife and two television ventures endeavoured to bring the character slap bang up to date.
 A pair of self-confessed Sherlock fans, writers Steven Moffat and Mark Gatiss conceived the notion of bringing Doyle’s main protagonists to modern London.
 The first series of Sherlock aired on the BBC in 2010.
 This rather daring concept has worked brilliantly, allowing the detective to manipulate modern technology in authentic Sherlockian fashion in order to aid his investigations.
 He even has a website: ‘The Science of Deduction’.
-Benedict Cumberbach gives us a Sherlock who is part geek and part victim of Asperger’s syndrome, but despite the character’s arrogance and lack of social skills, this charismatic actor has made Sherlock a thoroughly fascinating individual.
+Benedict Cumberbatch gives us a Sherlock who is a part geek and part victim of Asperger’s syndrome, but despite the character’s arrogance and lack of social skills, this charismatic actor has made Sherlock a thoroughly fascinating individual.
 Martin Freeman’s portrayal of Watson is the first to convince the viewer that he really is a damaged soldier who has been put through the mill in Afghanistan.

-In America CBS tried a similar idea.
+In America, CBS tried a similar idea.
 In the series Elementary, which premiered in the US in 2011, they placed Sherlock, played by British actor Johnny Lee Miller, in a modern New York setting giving him a female companion, Joan Watson.
-From the point of being true to the Doylean concept of the character, they have failed by perhaps going a step too far..
+From the point of being true to the Doylean concept of the character, they have failed by perhaps going a step too far…

 Hollywood has also jumped on the burgeoning Sherlock bandwagon.

 In 2009 Robert Downey Jnr took the title role in the Victorian romp, Sherlock Holmes.
 The character, while exhibiting remarkable deductive and boxing skills, was presented in an exaggerated cartoon form with all his foibles and habits horribly magnified or lampooned.
 This problem is compounded by the fact that Downey Jnr is short and does not resemble the popular image of Holmes in any way.
-His Watson, Jude Law, had great potential: he looked like Paget’s depiction of the character and convinced as a writer and a ladies man but his characterisation was constantly being undermined by the script which portrayed him in mainly comic terms.
+His Watson, Jude Law, had great potential: he looked like Paget’s depiction of the character and was convinced as a writer and a ladies’ man but his characterisation was constantly being undermined by the script which portrayed him in mainly comic terms.
 While these three projects continue, one wonders who will be the next resident at that celebrated Baker Street address.